'The Most Active Swarms In SoCal': 45 Earthquakes Over M3.0 Rattle Salton Sea Area In 2.5 Hours

-SALTON SEA (CBSLA) — A swarm of earthquakes rattled Westmoreland on Wednesday afternoon, a city located south of the Salton Sea.
+SALTON SEA (CBSLA) — A swarm of earthquakes rattled the Salton Sea area Wednesday afternoon.

-According to seismologist Dr. Lucy Jones, in just two and a half hours, the swarm had 45 quakes over 3.0.
+According to seismologist Dr. Lucy Jones, in just under three hours, the swarm had 45 quakes over 3.0.

 “One of the largest swarms we have had in the Imperial Valley – and it is historically the most active swarms in SoCal,” she said.

-Jones reassured that Westmoreland is located over 30 km south of the end of the San Andreas.
+Jones reassured that Westmoreland is located over 15 miles south of the end of the San Andreas.

 “None of the earthquakes that have been happening in the Imperial Valley are anywhere near the San Andreas fault,” Jones said.
 “They are in the Brawley Seismic Zone – a network of small faults that connect the San Andreas and Imperial faults.
 Historically largest Brawley event was M5.8.”